uwiger/gproc/doc/gproc.md

-Retrieve the `{Pid,Value}` pairs corresponding to Key.

-Key refer to any type of registry object.
+Retrieve the `{Pid,Value}` pairs corresponding to Key.Key refer to any type of registry object.
 If it refers to a unique object, the list will be of length 0 or 1.
 If it refers to a non-unique object, the return value can be a list of any length.<a name="monitor-1"></a>